-Even if you are not in a base that has an elaborate ball, many Marines and former Marines are still celebrating the special occasion with small cake cutting ceremonies and formation runs.
-Here in Boulder, the local veteran’s group is having a small 2 mile formation run for any service member who would like to run.
+Even if you are not on a base that has an elaborate ball, many Marines and former Marines are still celebrating the special occasion with a small cake cutting ceremony and formation runs.
+Here in Boulder, the local veteran’s group is having a small 2-mile formation run for any service member who would like to run.
 The run will also follow with a BBQ (no cake cutting ceremony though).

-Over the years, there has been a great amount of items that were developed by the Corps that has migrated into civilian life.
+Over the years, there have been a great number of items that were developed by the Corps that has migrated into civilian life.
 For example, the Ka-Bar USMC knife is one of the greatest survival knives ever made.
 Kabar also makes great machetes.

 In 2001, the Marine Corps started the Marine Corps Martial Arts Program which is a form of mixed martial arts.
 It involves: striking with the palm, fist, knees, and elbows; grappling; throws and takedowns; and knife fighting techniques.
 The MCMAP gave Marines more options to handle hostile but unarmed civilians.
 It also built up the esprit de corps.